pebble-dev/rebble-help/_topic/setup-ios.md

 ![](/images/ios/boot3.png).

-Press "It's Rebble Time"
+Press **IT'S REBBLE TIME**.

 # You’re done!

 ![noborder](/images/setup/13.png)

 You’re done!
-Go to Watchfaces, tap the big red “+” in the lower right corner and find and install watchfaces you like from the Rebble store.
+If you'd like to, tap the big “+” in the lower right corner and find and install watchfaces you like from the Rebble appstore.

-If you want to use dicatation, or want a faster timeline sync, check out a [Rebble subscription](/subscription)
+If you want to use dictation, want weather in the included Weather app, want weather in your Timeline, and want to support us, check out our $3/month [Rebble subscription!](/subscription)